Sangtu (topknot): History

-The hairstyle is presumed to have been common during the 57 BC – 68 AD Three Kingdoms period.
+The hairstyle is presumed to have been common during the 57 BC – 668 AD Three Kingdoms period.
 It is depicted in tomb murals of Goguryeo and in equestrian figures on pottery from Silla.
 There is reportedly no known evidence of its wearing in Baekje, although it is still assumed to have been common there.
 Depictions in this period had topknots of varying sizes and shapes.
 Merchants are depicted with larger ones and not wearing hats, while officials who wore hats wore smaller ones.
 The nobility were generally depicted as wearing topknots.

 In a 12th century Song dynasty record called Koryŏ togyŏng, it is reported that the citizens of Goryeo, from the king down to the common people, wore hats that were typically worn over topknots.

 In 1278, by order of King Chungnyeol, officials wore a Mongolian-style queue haircuts tied at the back of the head, leaving only the hair on the top of the head.
-However, under King Gongmin, topknots were again worn, and during the Joseon Dynasty, the use of topknots can be seen in both portraits and genre paintings.
+However, under King Gongmin, during whose reign the Mongol Yuan Dynasty was overthrown in China, topknots were again worn following the newly established Ming Dynasty.
+During the Joseon Dynasty, the use of topknots can be seen in both portraits and genre paintings.